leifugroup/DynaTPH/README.md

 * `Feature Data`
 * `descriptor.csv`
 * `rmsf.csv`
-* dataset documentation and organization information

 The large `Dynamic Data` directory is intentionally excluded from this GitHub repository because of its substantial storage requirements.

 ### Zenodo

-**The complete DynaTPH dataset is available on Zenodo.**
+**The complete DynaTPH dataset, including Dynamic Data is available on Zenodo.**

 The Zenodo archive contains **all components of the dataset**, including: